folkehelseinstituttet/Fhi.Frontend.Demo/projects/fhi-angular-components/src/lib/fhi-time/README.md

 ## How to add i18n to your Angular app

-In a core module for your app, import and register:
+In app.module.ts or another "core module" for your app, import and register:

 ```ts
 import { LOCALE_ID } from '@angular/core';